ResiSense/ResiSense.github.io/DEV-WIKI.md

 > 2. Write your content in HTML format
 >     - Your file should be a full HTML document, including the `<html>`, `<head>`, and `<body>` tags
 >     - You can use all the features of HTML and [templates](#template)
-> 3. If you wish to use custom scripts or styles, create a new `.js` or `.css` file in the `scripts/` or `styles/` folder respectively; it is recommended that the scripts and styles are named after the page `name`
+> 3. If you wish to use custom scripts or styles, create a new `.ts` or `.css` file in the `scripts/` or `styles/` folder respectively; it is recommended that the scripts and styles are named after the page `name`
 > 4. [Update `pageConfig.jsonc`](#updating-pageconfigjsonc) to include the new page
 > 5. [Test the site](#testing-the-site) to ensure that the changes are displayed correctly
 > 6. [Commit the changes](#committing-changes) to the repository